camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 </subsystem>
 ```

-The name of the thread pool is then referenced in the camunda bpm subsystem job executor configuration.
+The name of the thread pool is then referenced in the job executor configuration.
 This also configures the default process engine.

 ```xml